-Major Political Party CandidatesFor Major Political Party candidates, their ten electors are to be “nominated by delegate conventions called and held under the supervision of the respective state central committees of the parties…” (M.S. §208.03) This process starts with the Precinct Caucuses.
+Major Political Party CandidatesFor Major Political Party candidates, their ten electors and alternates are to be “nominated by delegate conventions called and held under the supervision of the respective state central committees of the parties…” (M.S. §208.03) This process starts with the Precinct Caucuses.
 For specific information on the internal process in each political party you should contact that particular Major Political Party.

 Candidates for President and Vice President of the United States do not need to file an Affidavit of Candidacy (M.S. §204B.06, subd.
 4) or pay a filing fee.
 (M.S. §204B.11, subd.
 1) At least 71 days before the State General Election Day (August 29, 2016), the chair of the major political party shall certify to the secretary of state the names of the persons nominated as presidential electors.
-The chair of the major political party shall also certify the names of eight alternate presidential electors, and names of the party candidates for president and vice president.
+The chair of the major political party shall also certify the names of alternate presidential electors, and names of the party candidates for president and vice president.
 (M.S. §208.03).

 -Nominating Petition (Presidential Electors) (print on 8.5" x 14" (legal size) paper) -Example Nominating Petition (Presidential Electors)